PRISME Forum ORGANIZATION

 Dr. Erkens received his PhD in Mathematics (stability theory) from Albert Ludwigs Universität, Freiburg.
 He also holds two degrees in Mathematics and Physics ("Diplom" and "Staatsexamen") from the same university.

-As Vice President of Research & Development Informatics, Dr. Hall Gregg works closely with the head of R&D and the CIO to provide operational and strategic leadership in support of Amgen’s worldwide initiatives in drug discovery and development.
-Hall joined Amgen in May 2011 as Vice President of IS Enterprise Applications Services where she was responsible for managing enterprise resource planning, document and content management, web and collaboration tools, information management and analytics, and development and testing.
+Dr. Hall Gregg is Vice President of Business Technology, Research & Development at Pfizer.
+She works closely with the head of R&D and the CIO to provide information technology strategic and operational leadership in support of Pfizer’s worldwide initiatives in drug discovery and development.
+Before joining Pfizer, Hall served as the Vice President Information Systems, Research and Development Informatics at Amgen where she was responsible for providing all information technology solutions and services to Amgen’s R&D functions.
+She sponsored and led initiatives across R&D that delivered information search, data discovery and analytics, and integrated, cloud-based platform capabilities for research and clinical development.

 PRISME Forum Secretary/Treasurer